IEEE-NITK/ieee-nitk.github.io/CONTRIBUTING.md

 Create a new branch in your local repo by the command `git checkout -b <branch_name>`

-Commit and push your changes to your forked repo.
+Commit and push your changes to your repository.
 Once those changes are in, go ahead and make a pull request to the [main blog's repo](https://github.com/IEEE-NITK/ieee-nitk.github.io).

 Not sure how to do this?
 Do some googling first, and if no luck just ask somebody on our Slack channel under the #github channel and we'll be happy to help you out.